 - All ticket sales are final.
 No refunds, exchanges or replacement tickets.

 - It’s a deal!
 All ticket prices include wine, food (if it is a food event), gratuities, service charges and taxes.
 No additional charges.

 - All attendees must be 19 years and older.
 NO MINORS.
 Babies or infants are not permitted.
-Note: Two pieces of government issued ID will be required at all events.
+Note: Two pieces of ID will be required at all events.
 Primary ID: driver’s license, passport, Canadian permanent resident or citizenship card, and First Nations status card.
 Secondary ID: credit cards, student cards (university/college) or any card with your name and a signature.

 - Please taste responsibly.
 Make a plan to get home safely.

 - Festival events begin promptly.
 Seating for latecomers at sit-down seminars or lunches is not guaranteed and money will not be refunded.